 The patent is certainly merited, as Smart Forecasted Arrival represents a true technical breakthrough — one that only FourKites and its community have the assets and capabilities to pioneer.
 Here’s why:

 Lots and lots of data.
 FourKites invented the market for real-time transportation visibility, and that first-mover advantage has helped us build the largest global network of supply chain data on the planet.
 Every year, our platform tracks over 70 billion miles across 275,000 distinct stops, and computes 1 billion ETAs.
 And these numbers are growing exponentially each year!
-Every day, we track more than 2.5 Million Shipments across 176 countries globally, spanning every mode of transportation.
+Every day, we track more than 2.5 Million Shipments across 200+ countries and territories globally, spanning every mode of transportation.
 This broad, deep and rich dataset is a prerequisite to sophisticated analytics, predictive ETAs and other advanced data science techniques.
 (More on the latter in a moment).

 Data quality.
 Data quality is a broad topic, encompassing many different dimensions of data, from accuracy to completeness to consistency and much more.
 FourKites has made significant investments in data quality best practices — including, for example, master data management and data federation protocols — to help ensure that all of the data that our platform ingests is optimized for analysis and other sophisticated product capabilities.
 We monitor data at an aggregate level, and scrutinize it at a unit level.
 We also use advanced data science to help monitor data quality.
 Which brings me to the final piece of the puzzle…